s3prl/s3prl/s3prl/downstream/docs/superb.md

 python3 run_downstream.py -m evaluate \
        -e result/downstream/ExpName/best-states-dev.ckpt \
 ```
-The model is expected to output pesq, stoi, covl and si-sdri on the test set.
+The model is expected to output PESQ, STOI, and SI-SDRi on the test set.

 ## VC: Voice conversion